-Yesterday I discovered that there is a flying freehold issue on a property I have offered on two weeks back in what was supposed to be a straight forward, chain free conveyancing.
+I've recently found out that there is a flying freehold issue on a house I have offered on a fortnight ago in what was supposed to be a quick, no chain conveyancing.
 Buckfastleigh is the location of the property.
-Can you offer any assistance?
+Can you shed any light on this issue?

-Flying freeholds in Buckfastleigh are rare but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Buckfastleigh you must be sure that your lawyer goes through the deeds very carefully.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Flying freeholds in Buckfastleigh are unusual but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Buckfastleigh you must be sure that your lawyer goes through the deeds diligently.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Buckfastleigh may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 In my capacity as executor for the will of my grandfather I am disposing of a property in Newport but live in Buckfastleigh.
 My solicitor (who is 200 kilometers awayneeds me to execute a statutory declaration prior to the transaction finalising.
 Could you suggest a conveyancing lawyer in Buckfastleigh to attest and place their company stamp on the document?

 Technically speaking you are unlikely to need to have the documents attested by a conveyancing solicitor.
 Normally or notary public or solicitor will be fine regardless of whether they are based in Buckfastleigh

 In relation to leasehold conveyancing in Buckfastleigh what are the most common lease problems?